rvignolo/RayTracing.jl/README.md

 ## Demo

 This demo showcases the ray tracing algorithm.
 The first animation shows ray tracing without the mesh, while the second shows ray tracing with the mesh overlay.
-The mesh uses a simple pin-cell geometry, demonstrating how superposition of tracks over the mesh generates segments.
+The mesh is a simple pin-cell geometry, demonstrating how superposition of tracks over the mesh generates segments.

 <p align="center">
     <img width="400" src="demo/cyclic_track_no_mesh.gif" alt="Cyclic Ray Tracing">